Israeli strikes across Gaza kill at least 57, Palestinian health officials say

 Among those killed was local journalist Mohammad Meshmesh, taking the number of journalists killed in the conflict to 160, the Hamas-run Gaza government media office said.

-Israel vowed to eradicate Hamas after its fighters killed 1,200 people and took over 250 hostage in an attack on southern Israeli communities last Oct.
+Israel vowed to eradicate Hamas after its fighters killed 1,200 people and took over 250 hostage in an attack on southern Israeli communities on Oct.
 7, according to Israeli tallies.

+On Tuesday, the military said it had eliminated half of the leadership of Hamas' military wing, with about 14,000 fighters killed or captured since the start of the war.

 At least 38,713 Palestinians have been killed in Israel's retaliatory offensive since then, Gaza health authorities said in their latest update on Tuesday.
 Israel also says 326 of its soldiers have been killed in Gaza.